 SA2 has started the FS_6G_ARC study item to define the system architecture for 6GS.
 Corresponding work is documented in TR 23.801-01.
 In addition, SA3 is starting to work on the security aspects of 6GS (FS_6G_SEC study item).

 CT4 is responsible for the overall design of protocols within the Core Network.
 Related stage 3 work should be carried out within Rel-20 to study stage 3 protocol aspects for the control plane within the core network for the 6G System.

+CT4 also performed in Rel-18 the FS_QUIC study item to assess HTTP/3 for 5GC Service-Based Interfaces and concluded in TR 29.893 not to adopt HTTP/3 as a possible alternative protocol option to HTTP/2, considering among others the lack of maturity of specifications and implementations.
+Since then, IETF has finalized the QUIC and HTTP/3 RFCs and HTTP/3 implementations are expected to have gained in maturity, enabling further evaluation of HTTP/3 as one of the potential candidate protocols for the Control Plane of the 6GS.

 4 Objective